 We also found some comments about the scan feature not working on all phones, and the subscription also seems to lack some more direct coaching.

-- An easy database search feature that brings up great results
+- An easy database search feature that brings up great results and new products

 - The free version seems to lack info on micronutrients